ajaxian79/algorithms/src/BinaryTreePostorder/README.md

 Edge case: input with one duplicate → handled without an extra pass.

 Allocates one buffer of length n+1 for the result.

+Edge case: NULL input is rejected by the caller, not by us.